KIPAC/StatisticalMethods/doc/GettingStarted.md

 While viewing the GitHub repository that you want to fork, make sure you are logged in, and you should see a button in the top righthand corner marked "Fork".
 Click this button.
 Ta-daa!
 You have your own copy of the repository, hosted at GitHub.

 In some circumstances, it seems that GitHub will automatically have you "watching" previous forks of the repo by others.
-Go ahead and unwatch them, if you want to avoid the associated notifications.
+Go ahead and "unwatch" them, if you want to avoid the associated notifications.

 ### Cloning a repo